 Interior Architect: Stone Soup 6, LLC

-Civil Engineer: Johnson & Associates, Inc.
+Civil: Johnson & Associates, Inc.

 Mechanical & Plumbing: Rice Group, Inc.

-Electrical Engineer: AWA Electrical Consultants, Inc.
+Electrical: AWA Electrical Consultants, Inc.

-Lighting Consultant: Auerbach Glasow French
+Exterior Lighting: Auerbach Glasow French

 Situated along a creek, this new, 47,000 square foot upscale market serves as the anchor at The Triangle at Classen Curve – an urban, mixed-use development and continuation of the popular Classen Curve development in Northwest Oklahoma City.
 As the first Whole Foods store in Oklahoma City, the building is an excellent example of sustainable design and operations, for example, it is the first location in the state to provide electric vehicle charging stations in the parking lot.
 The modern building features a covered entry at the southwest corner and a flexible seating pavilion with an adjacent outdoor terrace.

 The Market Hall entrance is protected from the elements by a zinc-clad canopy and a series of automated sun-tracking louver panels that protect the entrance from the intense Oklahoma sun.
 Additional fixed sun louvers extend across the front length of the building, filtering the light entering the store through the upper level windows.
 The south-facing elevation is further protected by a trellis, designed with stainless steel cable mesh panels to support planted vines for shading the pedestrian arcade along the front façade.